junxit/us-congress-bills-109/metadata.md

 - 2006-12-05 — Introduced in House
 - 2006-12-05 — Introduced in House
 - 2006-12-05 — Referred to the House Committee on Financial Services.
+- 2006-12-07 — Considered under suspension of the rules. (consideration: CR H8914-8916)
+- 2006-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6345.
+- 2006-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-12-07 — Mr. Hensarling moved to suspend the rules and pass the bill.
+- 2006-12-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8914-8915)
+- 2006-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8914-8915)
+- 2006-12-07 — Received in the Senate, read twice.